This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 Read more about SQL transformation.

-Working with wildcard file names
+Work with wildcard file names

-If your source data object is a file, it is possible to configure a source (FROM) so that it will read the files by the wildcard name, for example, order_*.csv
+If your source data object is a file, it is possible to configure a source (FROM

 .